-Management recommends the Bi-State Development (BSD) Operations Committee (Committee) approve, and forward to the Board of Commissioners for approval, the updated North Hanley Transit Oriented Development (TOD) project, to reconfirm: (1) conveyance of properties via lease, sale, joint development buyout, or other alternative acceptable to BSD, the Federal Transit Administration (FTA) and Bywater Development (Developer) based on the Developer's TOD proposal (Proposal) - conditioned upon St. Louis County (County) and other approvals as needed for development; (2) declare the BSD property in question as an incidental, non-transit use (FTA Circular C 7050.1) and declare the BSD property, proposed for development, as excess property (BSD Board Policy Section 40.050); and, (3) herein authorize, BSD's President and CEO to finalize and execute agreements in support of the project.
+The Committee recommends the Bi-State Development (BSD) Board of Commissioners approve, the updated North Hanley Transit Oriented Development (TOD) project, to reconfirm: (1) conveyance of properties via lease, sale, joint development buyout, or other alternative acceptable to BSD, the Federal Transit Administration (FTA) and Bywater Development (Developer) based on the Developer's TOD proposal (Proposal) - conditioned upon St. Louis County (County) and other approvals as needed for development; (2) declare the BSD property in question as an incidental, non-transit use (FTA Circular C 7050.1) and declare the BSD property, proposed for development, as excess property (BSD Board Policy Section 40.050); and, (3) herein authorize, BSD's President and CEO to finalize and execute agreements in support of the project.